 Cianciulli suffered numerous miscarriages and lost many of her children to illness when they were young.
 To protect her surviving children, she turned to the occult for answers and chose to offer the dark powers human sacrifices in exchange for their safety.

 In order to dispose of the bodies, she dismembered them.
 She then turned them into soap or baked them into tea cakes to sell in her shop.
 She noted that her final victim made excellent soap, and a wonderful snack: "The cakes, too, were better: that woman was really sweet.”
 Italian authorities sentenced Cianciulli to 30 years in prison.

-Andrea G., The Newborn Baby Killer
+Andrea Göppner, The Newborn Baby Killer

 Tamara Samsonova - Known as "Granny Ripper" - Ate and Dismembered Her Victims

 Tamara Samsonova, also known as the "Granny Ripper," is a 68-year-old woman from Russia who confessed to killing 11 people over the span of two decades.
-Shortly after she was arrested the police found Samsonova's diaries, which included the gruesome details of how she would murder, dismember, and eat some of her victims.
-As brutal as the details of her story are, her journals give a fairly straightforward version of each of her crimes: "I killed my tenant Volodya, cut him to pieces in the bathroom with a knife, put the pieces of his body in plastic bags and threw them away in the different parts of Frunzensky district.
+Shortly after her arrest in July 2015, St Petersburg police found Samsonova's diaries, which included the gruesome details of how she would murder, dismember, and eat some of her victims.
+As brutal as the details of her story are, her journals give a fairly straightforward version of each of her crimes:

+I killed my tenant Volodya, cut him to pieces in the bathroom with a knife, put the pieces of his body in plastic bags and threw them away in the different parts of Frunzensky district.